 By Anne Baley

-Inkberry holly shrubs, also known as gallberry shrubs, are native to the southeastern United States.
+Inkberry holly shrubs (Ilex glabra), also known as gallberry shrubs, are native to the southeastern United States.
 These attractive plants fill a number of landscaping uses, from shorter hedges to tall specimen plantings.
 While the berries aren’t edible for humans, many birds and small animals are fond of them in the winter.
 Growing inkberry holly in your yard is a simple project, as these plants are almost carefree.
 Find inkberry plant information to ensure the healthiest plants possible.

 Inkberry Plant Information